cowpod/TechnicSolder/README.md

 - If you originally used `git clone` to get these files:
     - Simply run `git pull` in the cloned directory.
 - Or if you used some other method like FTP:
-    - Copy functions/config.php, forges, mods, others to a safe location
+    - Copy `/var/www/TechnicSolder/functions/config.php`, `/var/www/TechnicSolder/forges`, `/var/www/TechnicSolder/mods`,`/var/www/TechnicSolder/others` to a safe location.
-    - Delete all TechnicSolder-related files and folders in the location you installed TechnicSolder to.
+    - Delete folder (and contents) `/var/www/TechnicSolder`
-    - Re-upload the new TechnicSolder files.
+    - Re-upload new `TechnicSolder` folder to `/var/www/`
-    - Then move config.php back to functions.
+    - Then move config.php back to `/var/www/TechnicSolder/functions/`

 3. Database
 - If you were previously on v1.3.4, open `http[s]://[your host name]/functions/upgrade1.3.5to1.4.0.php` in your web browser.